British Asians: Asian migration from East Africa

 Beginning around 1964 Africanization policies in East Africa prompted the arrival of Asians with British passports from Kenya, Uganda and Tanzania.
 At first these were the people employed in government and administrative roles, but this was expanded to include those Asians engaged in commerce.
 The movement was called the "Exodus".

-In 1972, all South Asians were expelled from Uganda by the controversial figure Idi Amin, then president of Uganda.
+In 1972, all Asians were expelled from Uganda by the controversial figure Idi Amin who was president of Uganda at the time.
 Those holding British passports came to Britain.
 Many such displaced people who were predominantly of Gujarati origins had left behind successful businesses and vast commercial empires in Uganda, but built up their lives all over again in Britain, starting from scratch.
-Some of these "twice-over" migrants became retailers, while others found suitable employment in white-collar professions.
+Although, since the Asians had already experienced discrimination in Uganda, they expected it in England as well.
+Despite hardships, some of these "twice-over" migrants became retailers, while others found suitable employment in white-collar professions.

 The Commonwealth Immigrants Act 1962 and Immigration Act 1971 largely restricted any further primary immigration, although family members of already-settled migrants were still allowed.
 In addition, much of the subsequent growth in the South Asian community has come from the births of second and third-generation South Asian Britons.

+Post–Brexit migration

+After Brexit, EU nationals working in the health and social care sector were replaced by migrants from non-EU countries such as India.
+About 250,000 people came from India, 90,000 from China and 83,000 from Pakistan in 2023.

+In 2021, the government launched a scheme for Hongkongers, with more than 200,000 Hong Kong residents immigrating to the UK.